zaktech96/QRcodeproject/README-template.md

 Be more brave in pushing myself is my biggest takeaway and ask for help has benefited me alot.

+When publishing to nleitfy, if project is inside a folder it somehow messes things up strangely enough

 ### Continued development